entrptaher/playground-mocha-ci-test/readme.md

 - Close browser and cleanup the processes
 - Return the data

-Check out the `app/index.js` for the commented out code.
+Check out the `app/grab-data.js` for the commented out code.

-## Creating actual/automation script
+## Creating test script

 When using unit tests, it's important to use timeouts.
 Make sure to exit the tests, and use proper timeout.
 Recent mocha will not exit the tests, in that case or in a case where you have infinite timeout, you might end up with a huge cost for the test getting stuck.
 Mocha by default will run tests one by one.
 If you want to try asyncronous tests, you can use Ava.
 Both are fantastic in their own way, popular and has huge support.